 In a certain sense, all this may sound strange and ominous but, Wingate appears to give us signals about the future, and he and what St. Malachy had said are arranged side-by-side in Alert: For The Times, Book of Secrets for you to explore more deeply.
 Like Saint Pope John Paul II, WIngate has a great love of the Blessed Mother.

-How he got to meet Sister Lucia is aother strange story.
-Sister Lucia was in Rome to see the Pope.
-For almost a whole week, she had been trying to see Pope John Paul II.
-But, the Vatican’s doors were not opened to her.
-At this particular time, Father Wingate was in Rome, too.
+How he got to meet Sister Lucia is a strange story that is related in this ebook, personally told to his author.
 On a particular Saturday, he met a nun who asked him if he would carry a letter to the Pope because the nun was told he would go see the Pope.
-In reality, Wingate did not know how because, as in the past, he did not have an appointment.
-However, he agreed and arrangements were made to take the letter anyway.
+He agreed and arrangements were made to take the letter.

 He was taken inside where he saw Sister Lucia speaking to other nuns.
 All in their brown habits.
 One of the nuns handed Father Wingate the letter.
 Sister Lucia turned to him after one of the nuns told her, “Here is the trumpeter.”

 Sister Lucia turned around, and said, “Oh, yes, I know him.” in Portuguese.
-Wingate did not know Portuguese and did not know what was said, until an interpreter related all this to him.
 She also said, “Heaven has spoken of him.
 I know Saint Michael will assure that this letter will reach the Holy Father, for me.”

 The next morning, Father Wingate was in the basilica of St. Peter’s.
 It was around 10 a.m., and he was waiting for his friend who had the appointment to see the Pope.
 Unfortunately, the friend never showed up.
 So there is Father Wingate waiting in the crowd of people, when one of the Swiss Guards goes up to the ushers that are calling out the names of the people on the list.
 Everything is by protocol.
 If your name is not on the list, chances of seeing the Pope are nil.